olivia-04/data-science-S2023/challenges/c08-islands-pt1-assignment.md

   - Sorensen
 - Is this sample representative of *all* houses in Helvig?
 Why or why not?
-  - No as it is only a sample of the house
+  - No as it is only a sample of the houses next to each other.
+This could cause bias in the data set, for example if families with a shared last name live near one another.

 In the exercises, we talked about the importance of random sampling.
 In the previous challenge, we were able to *simulate* a random sample by